dougsweetser/Q/docs/Stuff/art.md

 ### Light, Art, and Physics

-A talk about 2 of the works, "The Speed of Light According to Rene Magritte" and "Groups of Coherent Photons Behave Like Waves and Particles."
+A talk about 2 of the works, "The Speed of Light According to Ren&eacute; Magritte" and "Groups of Coherent Photons Behave Like Waves and Particles."

 <iframe width="840" height="630"